paulbjensen/paulbjensen/posts/2012_07_11_thoughts-on-rails-node-and-the-web-apps-of-today.md

 Ruby on Rails is great.
 Having used it in web startups, on client projects at New Bamboo, and even in big old corporates like AOL, it has proven itself.

 In 2010, if I was building a pet project, I would lean towards using Rails, or Sinatra if it was really small.
-But today, I now find myself leaning towards using Node.js with either express or SocketStream.
+But today, I now find myself using Node.js with either Express or SocketStream.

 I have abandoned Ruby and Rails in its entirety.
 Why?

 The single page application
 ---

-In my opinion, AJAX began the journey.
-Eliminating page reloads was nice, and Rails facilitated it; shipping Rails apps with the Prototype library by default, providing RJS to produce dynamic JavaScript code, and providing the respond_to block method to make it really easy to support AJAX request alongside the plain old HTTP request.
+The Single Page Application comes to mind.
+It has changed the way we think of how apps should work.
+It's the current step along a journey that began with AJAX.

-Of course, we had our view templates on the server-side, compiled them server-side, and shipped them to the client that way.
+Rails made it easy to build AJAX-powered web applications; We had our view templates on the server, compiled them there, and shipped them to the client.
+Any AJAX feature simply fetched the compiled html and sent it back to the browser for the client to handle.
 Why would anyone want to change that?

 The Server is the API
 ---

-MVC is a nice pattern, and Rails was nice, and the de facto behaviour was to do things in the way of the opionated framework, because it was productive.
+When you use Rails the way Rails wants you to use Rails, it's really productive.

-But once you had the advent of mobile apps, and the need to serve them alongside the web app as well as the API, you began to realise that the View in MVC did not always belong on the server.
-With iOS/Android applications, the View was handled by the mobile application, not the Rails application.
+But when you begin developing mobile applications that talk to the server via an API, you realise that the View in MVC does not always belong on the server.
+The presentation layer belongs to the domain of the client, and the server is the API.
+This decoupling of MVC is well-supported, but you then find that you're using Rails as an API alongside being a web application; It's not a clean definition of responsibilities.

-Then, when you began to compare the approaches of the web app to the mobile app, you begin to see that Rails' AJAX requests shipped redundant bytes, in the form of the html template.
-The HTML stayed mostly the same, only the data changed.

-What if you treated the web application like you treated the mobile application, and delegated the view rendering to the client?

-The view, the presentation layer, belongs to the domain of the client, and the server is the API.

-But that's not all...
+And that's not all...
 ---

-The view is not just HTML templates; it's the presentation logic, and the presentation logic needs structure.
+The view in MVC is not just HTML and CSS; it's the presentation logic, and the presentation logic needs structure.
 With this need, client-side frameworks like [Backbone](http://backbonejs.org/), [Spine](http://spinejs.com/), and [Ember](http://emberjs.com/) have come into the picture.

 These frameworks have shifted the location of MVC between the client and the server.
-That is not to say that the server is just a dumb wrapper around the database, but that the logic for how an application works does not necessarily belong on the server.
+That is not to say that the server is just a dumb wrapper around the database, far from it.
+It is to say that the logic of the application is now split between what is required in the API, and what is required by the client.

-When I was building Rails apps at AOL, I loved using Jose Valim's Inherited Resources gem, and using Cucumber and RSpec to do outside-in BDD.
-I bashed out code, and only stopped to think about the design of the REST API.
-It was wonderful.

-But it was also lazy.
+We're now forced to __think about where our logic belongs__, and not just follow the train tracks laid out in front of us.

+So your Rails server becomes an API, and your web site, like the iOS app, is the client.
+It's a clean separation of responsibilies, but given what Rails was designed to do, it's like having a horse rider climb on top of an elephant.

-With client-side frameworks, we're now forced to __think about where our logic belongs__.
-It's refreshing, and it made me think.
-If the server is just the API, then what stops you from using other frameworks, like Sinatra or Goliath? what is the value of Rails as just an API?
+So you begin to ask, why should I use Rails instead of something like Sinatra or Goliath? what is the value of Rails as just an API?

 Or to put it this way, why would you consider alternatives?